 Regardless, this is not a post about all that.
-It is a post describing my views on the issue because I’m tired of saying the same things over and over to people who think they are making wholly original arguments by going “hey why not remove caste based reservations”.
+It is a post describing my views on the issue of caste based reservations because I’m tired of saying the same things over and over to people who think they are making wholly original arguments by going “hey why not remove caste based reservations”.
 So here is where I am.

-Well, they do, but they cannot do it on a massive scale because…. reservations.
-Which is exactly why they want the reservations removed – to be able to discriminate and use the reserved seats for elites as well.
+Caste discrimination is already banned.
+However, it is still practiced, but it cannot be applied to crucual areas like education and jobs because…. reservations.
+Which is exactly why the privileged want the reservations removed – to be able to discriminate and use the reserved seats for elites as well.

 Discrimination is already illegal in India.
 In fact, so is murder.
 Yet court after court is acquitting self confessed brutal mass murderers of dalits.
 There is no outrage, no pressure on the government to bring them to justice no questioning of those exposed for providing material support to the murderers as they continue to hold positions of power.
 Do you really think anyone is going to give them justice for being refused a seat?